Comann Naoimh Anndra aig Baile Uilleim

 SASW Photo Album

 The SASW Photo Album is now available for sale.
 This is an historical album with over 170 color photos showing SASW members old and new, and past and current events and gatherings.
 This is a Shutterfly album which means quality.
 We now have five albums and the Society will sell them for $ 75.
 The regular price for the album is over $100 but can be less if we take advantage of special offers which we did.
 Samples of this beautiful album will be displayed at Society meetings.
-If you are interested in buyimg a copy please inform President Tim Cordle, Vice President Mott Robertson, Treasurer Doug Burns or webmaster Marshall Thomas.
-Below is the cover and two sample pages.
+If you are interested in buying a copy please inform President Ed Matheson, Vice President Mott Robertson, Treasurer Doug Burns or webmaster Marshall Thomas.
+Below is the cover and three sample pages.

 Link to the Society's Facebook Page